 Maid cafes in Japan are just objectively the cutest things ever!
 Long considered a staple of Japanese kawaii culture, maid cafes seem to never go out of style in the world’s largest city.
 If you are interested in a unique aspect of Tokyo’s culture, we highly recommend you to find a maid cafe and enjoy a meal there.

-Upon entering the cafe, you will be welcomed by waitresses wearing cute maid outfit who often refer to you as master or brother.
+Upon entering the Cafe, you will be welcomed by waitresses wearing cute maid outfit who often refer to you as a master or brother.
 If this makes you feel rather uncomfortable, don’t worry!
-It’s all for show, and some even say it’s a way for the local to show their hospitality to foreigners.
+It’s all for show, and some even say it’s a way for the locals to show their hospitality to foreigners.
 The cafes are often decorated in cute anime style as a way to appeal to local male otakus, so it might take some time to get used to.

 A cute and kawaii tour around Tokyo might not be what you originally expected when you first arrive in the city.
 However, just open your mind a little bit and immerse yourself in this unique kawaii culture.
 You will find that this tour will be just as refreshing and as relaxing as any traditional tour to Tokyo.

 Now you're all set and prepared to explore our big wide world, why not sort out everything else out all in one go?
 If necessary for your travel plans make sure you have brought proper travel insurance, protected your privacy by getting a secure VPN, compared all the top hotel booking sites to find just what you're after, reserved an unbeatable rental car price and - of course - booked the best flight deals!